-Strategic management involves utilizing the tools and techniques of strategic analysis to craft, implement, and execute company strategies.
-The central theme of the strategic management course is that a company's chances for sustained success are greatly improved when managers (1) develop an astute, timely strategic "game plan" for running the company and then (2) implement and execute the strategic plan with great proficiency.
-The overriding pedagogical objectives are to sharpen students' abilities to "think strategically" in a lean environment, to evaluate a company's situation from the perspective of its competitiveness and performance prospects, and to draw sound conclusions about what actions a company's management needs to take in light of all the relevant circumstances.
+Strategic management involves utilizing the tools and techniques of strategic analysis to craft, implement and execute organizational strategies.
+The central theme of this course is that an organization's chances for sustained success are greatly improved when managers (1) develop an astute and timely strategic "game plan" for running the organization and then (2) implement and execute the strategic plan with great proficiency.
+The overriding pedagogical objectives are to sharpen students' abilities to "think strategically" in a Lean environment, to evaluate an organization's situation from the perspective of its competitiveness and performance prospects and to draw sound conclusions about what actions an organization's management needs to take in light of all the relevant circumstances.
+Required.
+Offered fall semester.
 Three credits.